 SSF developed an innovation sprint that challenges students to come up with innovations based on an outside-in customer focus, and complement it with a sustainable business model.
 All squeezed into a 2.5-week period.
 A deliberately ambitious timeframe, that resulted in some very inspiring ideas that show real potential for further development.

-On September 20, in a big lecture hall at the Randwyck Health campus, SSF Innovation Coach Damien Nunes and master coordinators Ronit Sverdlov and Jan Theys welcomed around 70 students to the kick-off of the innovation sprint.
+On September 20, in a big lecture hall at the Randwyck Health campus, SSF Innovation Coach Damien Nunes and master coordinators Ronit Sverdlov and Jan Theys welcomed around 70 students to the kick-off to the innovation sprint.
 Then the real work started in small teams of five to six students.
-They had to choose a real world target group they wanted to help, and to which they had access in the upcoming week.
-Interaction with the target group is crucial to uncover and understand actual needs and context.
+They had to choose a real world target group they wanted to help, and to which they had access in the upcoming weeks, because interaction with the target group is crucial to uncover and understand actual needs and context.
 This in-depth understanding is then complemented with insights from reports, academic literature, surveys and other research methods.

 Real world target group

 Because of the constraints of a real world target group and a limited period, the students need to get organised quickly and define their own case and research approach.
 This is quite different from the regular Problem Based Learning (PBL), where they are given a predefined case to research and solve, but conforms well with scientific practice where they have to define and describe their own projects.

 A common mistake when developing innovations is being too attached to the first idea and only look for feedback that confirms the validity of that idea.
 To avoid this pitfall, students were encouraged to develop multiple ideas simultaneously.
 This approach has several benefits: prioritising needs and insights to determine if you are actually solving the right issue, and experiencing that there are often multiple ways to solve an issue.
 These are important learning points that surface during the prototyping and validation phase.

 Creative approach and minimum effort